-2. Table manners – if you are going to nibble, remember that you need to do so standing up and you will also need to drink, shake hands, take a business card and talk at the same time.
+If you are going to nibble, remember that you need to do so standing up.
+You will also need to drink, shake hands, take a business card and talk at the same time.
 Also, just because you are not at table, it does not mean that you can lax.
 Watch your posture as you stand, keep your mouth closed and a napkin always at hand.

 Remember that no matter who you are or what you are doing, your manners will have a direct impact on your professional and social success.